grafolean/grafolean/README.md

 See [backend/API.md](backend/API.md) for more info.

 Much more convenient however are SNMP and ICMP Ping bots, which are controlled from within the Grafolean UI.
-See [Grafolean User Guide](doc/user-guide.md) for more information.
+See [Grafolean User Guide](doc/user-guide.md).

 ## Development